 Roughly 45 minutes southeast of Denver, the Aurora Reservoir is an outdoor recreational haven for Colorado residents and visitors.
 It offers plenty to do in and out of the water.
 Enjoy the reservoir’s warm waters with non-motorized boating, wind-surfing, fishing, swimming, and even scuba diving.
 Or head to dry land and bike or stroll the 8-mile paved bike path, or test your skills at the park’s archery range.

 Open Memorial Day through the end of September, the large swimming area at the Aurora Reservoir offers plenty of opportunities for sunbathing along its sandy shores, picnics and swimming for both kids and adults with an adult-only swim lane.
 Lifeguards are available during the summer as the beach does tend to get crowded.
+It’s located about thirty miles drive from downtown Denver in western Aurora.

 Ridgway State Park offers year-round activities which include biking, camping, swimming, fishing, wildlife viewing, boating, and hiking with 14 miles of scenic trails.
 There are two open swimming areas, The Dutch Charlie swim beach plus open swimming at Dallas Creek but is designated to just the NO WAKE zone.